jdavisclark/mite/README.md

 # Contributing
 Pull requests are always welcome; just try and open an issue about the feature/change you are making first so we have a chance to briefly discuss it.
 If you are making changes to the backend (lib/mite.js) or the migration provider, make to add tests.

+### development branching
+any new features need to be developed in a feature branch created from the `develop` branch.
+You should not make any changes to master, or create branches from master unless its a hotfix or something simple like a documentation update.

 ### setting up a dev environment
 1. fork this repo
 2. clone your fork locally